 The inherent risks of startup acquisitions stem from the volatile nature of early-stage businesses.
 According to Bureau of Labor Statistics data indicating high failure rates in new businesses, a significant portion of startups fail within their first few years.
 This underscores the importance of rigorous due diligence before committing to an acquisition.

-Liquidity issues also pose a significant challenge.
+Liquidity issues—challenges in converting investments to cash—also pose a significant challenge.
 Unlike publicly traded companies, startups often lack the liquidity needed for investors to exit their positions easily.
 Additionally, ownership dilution can occur when startups raise additional funding rounds, reducing the stake of early investors.
 Regulatory hurdles further complicate the landscape, as compliance requirements can vary widely depending on the industry and jurisdiction.

 Opportunities in Startup Acquisitions